How to setup a Shidduch Meeting

 Note: The success of the meeting is dependent upon a constant flow of new people in addition to the steadies.
 Try to encourage new attendees to join any meeting.
 To increase your base, reach further out into your neighborhood.
 You might consider inter-shul, inter-school, and/or inter-community meetings.

 - A sign-in sheet should be passed around for the attendees to fill in their names, addresses, and phone numbers.
 The group leader should maintain this list to re-call these people for future meetings.
 Eventually, the combined, alphabetical list will grow.
+In addition, emailing this list to us will allow L’Chaim to contact attendees regarding future L’Chaim events.

 - The group leader begins the meeting promptly.
 At the outset of the meeting, the group leader should stress the importance of decorum.